-- Identification of climate-related risks and opportunities for the Policyholder over the short, medium, and long term.
+- Identify climate-related risks and opportunities for the Policyholder over the short, medium, and long term.

-- Disclosure of the impacts of climate-related risks and opportunities on the Policyholder’s businesses, strategy, and financial planning.
+- Disclose the impacts of climate-related risks and opportunities on the Policyholder’s businesses, strategy, and financial planning.

-- Disclosure of the resilience of the Policyholder’s business strategy taking into consideration different climate-related scenarios, including a transition to a lower-carbon economy consistent with a 2°C or lower scenario and where relevant, scenarios consistent with increased physical climate-related risks.
+- Disclose the resilience of the Policyholder’s business strategy taking into consideration different climate-related scenarios, including a transition to a lower-carbon economy consistent with a 2°C or lower scenario and, where relevant, scenarios consistent with increased physical climate-related risks.

 - Processes for identifying and assessing climate-related risks have been implemented.